Parish Clerk & Responsible Financial Officer

 (HALC) Hampshire Association of Local Councils: Cllr Peter Dance

-New Forest Consultative Panel: Cllr Susana Fernandez Suarez
+New Forest Consultative Panel: Cllr Helen Schneider

 Community Rail Partnership: Cllr Howard Millett